Urban photoshoot tips for creative portrait photography in cities

 Speaking of which, if you don’t already have someone lined up for your city photoshoot, the next step is to find someone.
 If friends and family aren’t an option, try searching in Facebook model and photographer groups for someone who suits the style of your shoot.

+Finding a model based on style is just the first step.
 Good communication is key to a successful photoshoot, so make sure you choose a model based on their communication and not just their suitability to the shoot.
 They need to be as keen to do the shoot as you.

 5 elements of a good location for urban portraits